Gigaspaces/xap-example-helloworld/examples/data/readme.txt

 1. Start another GSC and relocate (click and drag on GS-UI) the feeder to the other GSC.
 This will simplify the output since on the GSC that used to run both a processor and a feeder, you will only have the processor now.
 And on the new GSC, you will see the feeder.
 2. Kill one of the GSC that runs the Processor processing unit.
-Thanks to the SLA, each GSC will run a primary partition, and a backup partition (of the other primary partition).
+Thanks to the SLA, each partition (primary and backup) of an instance will run on a different GSC.
 This means that the feeder should keep on running, and the active GSC should have its backup partition space turn into a primary one.
 While this is happening, the two other instances of the processor PU will get relocated to the GSC that is running the Feeder PU.